Empower Yourself and Others

 Betsy graduated from the University of Michigan with a degree in Spanish.
 She is married to Jeffrey Heuer, has 2 adult children and 2 granddaughters.
 Betsy is a self-published author of a memoir entitled “Beer and Whine” and has acted in Community Theater for more than 10 years.

 “My life is so much more enriched from everything I do with Federation.
 I meet people young and old who I would never have the opportunity to know otherwise.
-I am amazed by the sheer numbers of programs that benefit from Federation dollars, locally, overseas and in Israel.
+I am amazed by the sheer number of programs that benefit from Federation dollars, locally, overseas and in Israel.
 There is no other organization that is a safety net for the entire Jewish community.
 I am grateful and proud to be a part of the Jewish Federation of Metro Detroit!”

-Sherrie Singer, Associate Campaign Chair
+Sherrie Singer, Campaign Chair

+Sherrie married her camp sweetheart Danny Singer in 1996.
+They have two sons, Ari and Gabe, and a new puppy Winston.
 “I feel so fortunate to be a part of our amazing Detroit Jewish community.
 Women’s Philanthropy has played such an important role in my life and has encouraged so many other women to be passionate about helping others in our community, our nation and our world.
 Detroit truly is a special place because of its people!”